Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Background

 \subsection{Modular fusion categories}

 The standard reference for tensor categories is \cite{EGNO}.
-A \textit{fusion category} has direct sums $\la\oplus\mu$, tensor (also called fusion) products $\la\otimes\mu$, a tensor unit $\b1$, and duals $\la^*$.
-It is semi-simple with finitely many isomorphism classes $[\la]$ of simple objects, the Hom-spaces are finite-dimensional vector spaces over $\bbC$, and End$(\b1)=\bbC$.
+A \textit{fusion category} has direct sums $\la\oplus\mu$, tensor (fusion) products $\la\otimes\mu$, a tensor unit $\b1$, and duals $\la^*$.
+It is semisimple with finitely many isomorphism classes $[\la]$ of simple objects, the Hom-spaces are finite-dimensional vector spaces over $\bbC$, and End$(\b1)=\bbC$.
 A \textit{modular fusion category (MFC)}, also called a \textit{modular tensor category}, is a fusion category $\mathcal{C}$ with a braiding $c_{\la,\mu}\in\mathrm{Hom}_\cC(\la\otimes\mu,\mu\otimes\la)$ satisfying a certain nondegeneracy condition.
 Examples of MFCs are $\cC(\fg,k)$, where $\fg$ is a simple Lie algebra and $k\in\bbZ_{>0}$.
-These are discussed in Section 2.